 \section{Abstract}

-It is common in machine learning to estimate a response $y$ given covariate information $x$.
+{ It is common in machine learning to estimate a response $y$ given covariate information $x$.
 However, these predictions alone do not quantify any uncertainty associated with said predictions.
 One way to overcome this deficiency is with conformal inference methods, which construct a set containing the unobserved response $y$ with a prescribed probability.
-Unfortunately, even with one-dimensional responses, conformal inference is computationally expensive despite recent encouraging advances.
-In this paper, we explore the multidimensional response case within a regression setting, delivering exact derivations of conformal inference $p$-values when the predictive model can be described as a linear function of $y$.
-Additionally, we propose different efficient ways of approximating the conformal prediction region for non-linear predictors while preserving computational advantages.
-We also provide empirical justification for these approaches using a real-world data example.\looseness=-1
+Unfortunately, even with a one-dimensional response, conformal inference is computationally expensive despite recent encouraging advances.
+In this paper, we explore multi-output regression, delivering exact derivations of conformal inference $p$-values when the predictive model can be described as a linear function of $y$.
+Additionally, we propose \texttt{unionCP} and a multivariate extension of \texttt{rootCP} as efficient ways of approximating the conformal prediction region for a wide array of multi-output predictors, both linear and nonlinear, while preserving computational advantages.
+We also provide both theoretical and empirical evidence of the effectiveness of these methods using both real-world and simulated data.\looseness=-1 }